 Tenants may well expect their landlords to pay for absolutely everything in a rental property, especially if they believe the first misconception on this list.

-While a landlord is responsible for ensuring the safety of a property, including that the utilities and appliances are well maintained, tenants are still expected to pay for basic maintenance.
+While landlords are responsible for ensuring the safety of their properties, tenants are still responsible for basic maintenance.
 This includes the cost of changing light bulbs and buying cleaning supplies (a quick FYI: failing to keep a property clean is not considered ‘fair wear and tear’).
 Landlords are also not responsible for a tenant’s own personal belongings, except in cases where they are liable.
 An example would be if a landlord failed to address a reported repair issue and as a result a tenant’s belongings were damaged.

 Remember, if a tenant fails to maintain a property, their landlord will be well within their rights to take money from the tenancy deposit in order to make repairs.
 However, if a landlord is asked to justify these deductions to an adjudicator, they will usually need a signed inventory report to do so.